qcode-software/qcode-tcl/doc/procs/is-decimal.md

 -----------
 Checks if the given string is a decimal number.

-If precision and/or scale are given then checks if the decimal number fits the precision and/or scale.
+If precision and scale are given then checks if the decimal number fits the precision and scale.

+If just the precision is given the scale is set to 0.

 Examples
 --------